Nov 15, 2021

 jump toRECIPE

-This vegetarian chili made with a combination of kidney beans, pinto beans, and black beans with tofu for texture is the same delicious flavor as a traditional chili minus the meat.
+This easy, five-step vegetarian chili made with a combination of kidney beans, pinto beans, and black beans with tofu for texture is the same delicious flavor as a traditional chili minus the meat.
 When added to the chili, bits of tofu work to mimic the texture of ground meat.
 The recipe is inspired by one of my favorite canned chilis, a since discontinued product from Trader Joe’s.
-I love this recipe because it’s great for both meat-eaters and non-meat eaters.
+I love this recipe because it’s great for both meat-eaters and non-meat eaters

 Key Ingredients in This Recipe